 Do all energy efficient and sustainable homes look the same?
 For me, the answer to this question is so obvious, that I never even thought about the question in the first place.
-But after some conversation I had over the last few weeks I realised it might not be as obvious to others.
+But after some conversations I had over the last few weeks I realise it might not be as obvious to others.

 So maybe we have to go a few steps back.

-What does define a sustainable and energy efficient home?
+What defines a sustainable and energy efficient home?
 Do they all have to have the same features, in order to be energy efficient?
 The simple answer is.
 NO, not at all.

 For a house to be sustainable and energy efficient, in needs to be well insulated.
 It needs high performing windows.
 Thermal bridges and air-leakage need to be minimised.
 Ideally the house should have some thermal mass.
 And the house should have good solar access.
-But that is kind of the main thing.
+But that is mostly it.
 The actual roof form or the wall cladding/wall finishes are up to your personal taste.

 No matter if you are building a French provincial home, a period home or an ultra-modern home.
 The actual look of the house does not define its energy efficiency and performance.